Cheneth/image-repository/README.md

 | /image/like      | yes           | imageId | None | Like an image
 | /image/unlike | yes           | imageId | None | Unlike an image
 | /image/delete | yes           | imageId | None | Delete an image

+## Expansion

+Ideas for expansion of this project:

+* Create a "hot" page which returns the images with the largest increase in likes from the past 24 hrs
+* Support pagination for all endpoints that return an array of images

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)